Petition for Involuntary Commitment

 When would a commitment take place?

-A petition is valid for thirty days.
+A petition is valid for 30 days.
 The time it takes for the process to be completed can vary widely depending upon the individual circumstances of each case.
-It is common to have the aforementioned steps completed and the person taken into a treatment facility within five days to two weeks.
+It is common to have the steps outlined above completed and the Respondent admitted to a treatment facility within five days to two weeks.

-Most often, respondents are sent to the State Hospital in Jamestown, North Dakota.
-Within seven days following such a commitment, a court hearing would be set in Cass County in which a judge determines whether there is probable cause to believe that the person meets the standards for commitment.
-It you are notified of the time and date of any court proceeding regarding this commitment, you are expected to appear and testify to the truth of your statements made in the petition.
+Most often, Respondents are sent to the State Hospital in Jamestown, North Dakota.
+Within seven days following such a commitment, a court hearing would be set in Cass County in which a judge determines whether there is probable cause to believe the Respondent meets the standards for commitment.
+Any person who is notified of the time and date of any court proceeding regarding a commitment is expected to appear and testify to the truth of statements the person made in the petition.

-Does the person have to be sent to Jamestown?
+Does the Respondent have to be sent to Jamestown?

 Not necessarily.
-In some cases, if a person has insurance coverage and/or an extensive prior treatment history with another facility in North Dakota, they can be committed there.
+Other common facilities for commitment are Prairie St. Johns and Sanford.
+In some cases, if a respondent has insurance coverage and/or an extensive prior treatment history with another facility in North Dakota, the Respondent can be committed there.

 Can they be sent to Fergus Falls or some other Minnesota facility?

 NO!
-North Dakota courts do not have juristiction to commit someome into a Minnesota facility, even if they are a Minnesota resident or have been treated there in the past.
-North Dakota Courts can only commit to North Dakota facilities.
-If it is your desire to have a person committed to a Minnesota facility, you must do so through a Minnesota commitment process, or convince the person to go there voluntarily.
+North Dakota courts do not have jurisdiction to commit someone into a Minnesota facility, even if the person is a Minnesota resident or has been treated there in the past.
+North Dakota courts can only commit Respondents to facilities in North Dakota.
+Petitioners wishing to commit Respondents to facilities in a state other than North Dakota must go through the civil commitment process of that state, or they must convince the Respondent to go there voluntarily.